chakrs/docker-maven-sample/README.md

 # docker-maven-sample

-This is simple spring boot application that is dockerized with maven docker build plugin.
+This is a simple spring boot application that is dockerized with maven docker build plugin.

 It uses the following `Dockerfile`
 ```